getparthenon/export-bundle/readme.md

         local:
           path: "%kernel.project_dir%/public/uploads"
 ```
 ### Background Email

+This is where the export is generated within the background via Symfony Messenger.
+Once the export is generated it's emailed to the requesting user.

 The email sending part of this engine is handled by the Notification module of Parthenon.
 The full documentation can be found at [here](https://getparthenon.com/docs/next/notification/email)